cespinozaa/VaccineDatabase/README.md

 <br>

-The use of other queries, including creating 'views' can be found in the queries.sql file.
+The use of other queries, including creating 'views', can be found in the queries.sql file.

-## Learnings:
+## Learnings
 Throughout this project I learned SQL, PHP, and how to create a database from scratch.
 I learned how to use a variety of sql commands to find specfic data in a database.
 I also learned how efficiently searching for the data cuts down runtime.

-## Improvement:
+## Improvement
 The database could have been used for a website so searching up information about it would be much more intuitive and accessible.
 It could be similar to a hospital records system.
 Another idea is that instead of using dummy data, the database could have contained real-world data so it would have real implications.